Other ways to say “How are you?” and how to respond

 If you don’t use it, you lose it.

-I would make a distinction here between students that have already been fluent but whose English is getting rusty as time goes by (due to lack of use), and those who are still learning the ropes.
-For the latter, I would definitely recommend attending a course in order to receive some guidance and in addition, follow some of these tips to reinforce the learning process.
+I would make a distinction here between students who have already been fluent but whose English is getting rusty as time goes by (due to lack of use), and those who are still learning the ropes.
+For the latter, I would recommend attending a course to receive some guidance.
+You can also follow some of these tips to reinforce the learning process.
 For the former, I would say: take the reins!

 Let’s dive in and get more specific.
 Continue reading “Increase your output: oral production”